gund/color-finder/README.md

 This class can get you a common color from the image by url.
 But be careful of ussing this as there are Cross Origin policy which may block some images from different domains.

-Before using don't forget to run `bower install` to install one dependency.
 Live Demo: http://preview.16mb.com/color-finder/

 ## Installation